 A magnetic liquid level indicator.

 A dial type thermometer, equipped with two pointers, one to indicate top liquid temperature at the time of reading, and the other to indicate the maximum temperature reached since the last resetting.
+High temperature alarm contact shall be provided.

 A non-adjustable liquid level gauge with low level alarm contacts shall be provided to alarm when the oil level drops below normal operating level.
 For contact rating see Section 9.6.

-A pressure/vacuum gauge and a pressure/vacuum bleeder with sampling valve, mounted on the transformer tank and piped to the gas space above the liquid.
+A pressure/vacuum gauge with alarm contact and a pressure/vacuum bleeder with sampling valve, mounted on the transformer tank and piped to the gas space above the liquid.